Elia-Nikolaou/Elia-Nikolaou.github.io/_pages/about.md

 Before that, I completed my MSc in Information Security at [UCL](https://www.ucl.ac.uk/) and I finished my final project under the supervision of [Philipp Jovanovic](https://profiles.ucl.ac.uk/75518-philipp-jovanovic), researching Distributed Key Generation algorithms.

-My research interests lie in **Formal Methods for Security, Privacy, and the intersection with Safety**.
-I am also interested in malware analysis and the theoretical foundations of security.
-Additionally, I have a keen interest in **Human-Computer Interaction** and its role in digital systems.

 <span style="color:gray">Hobbies:</span>
 -------